quaris628/EinsteinEditor/README.md

  - Takes a long time to auto-fix duplicate neuron descriptions for large brains (probably won't be fixed) [technical note: could be improved by avoiding throwing and catching exceptions]

 What this will do (planned enhancements):
- - Move keybinds info under a help button (and allow displaying it alongside the rest of the program)

 What this might do (future ideas):
   Each feature has an estimated difficultly to create (1-5).